 R-3.
 How to support location service exposure, e.g. to 6GC NF, AF.

-NOTE R-1: The focus in this release of the specifications will be on the required location service capability to support emergency and other regulatory services, however, where possible a unified location service architecture (using 5GS as the starting point for discussion) should be pursued such that additional location services can be supported in future releases.
+NOTE R-1: The focus in this release of the specifications will be on the required location service capability to support emergency and other regulatory services.

+NOTE R-x: A unified location service architecture should be pursued (using 5GS as the starting point for discussion), by considering the location service requirement in this WT and from other WT(s) if any.

 NOTE R-1a: The scope will keep alignment with RAN.